Fashion Designer Resume Guide + Tips + Example

 Education

-Create the education section of a resume for a fashion designer using bullet points.
-Include the educational institution’s name, the degree conferred and graduation year.
+To create the education section of your resume for a fashion designer, include the educational institution’s name, the degree conferred and graduation year.
 You can omit the graduation date if it has been over 10 years.
 If you did not attend college, list your high school and any other post-high school course you’ve completed.

 Action words for a stand-out fashion designer resume

-The resume of a fashion designer must include action words.
-Action words add confidence to your accomplishments and show your strength as a candidate.
-Their directness shows your confidence and strengths as a candidate.
+The resume of a fashion designer must include action verbs.
+Action verbs confidently showcase your confidence and strengths as a candidate.
 Combine these action words with numbers for an unstoppable resume.

 Here’s a short list of action words for a fashion designer resume: